YellowWaitt/bevy_log_events/README.md

 default = ["dev"]

 [dependencies]
-# Declare that you do not want default-feautres in your dependencies
+# Declare that you do not want default-features in your dependencies
-bevy_log_events = { version = "0.4.1", default-features = false }
+bevy_log_events = { version = "0.4.2", default-features = false }
 ```

 Then you can run your program as follow :